Feldoworh/chapter.site.template/README.md

 | 📂_sections | **Can someone take the quest** ❔ <br>We need to fill this interesting space. |
 | 📂assets | The place where Images, Stylesheets are stored |
 | 📂pages | These are the partials that can be mixed and matched by your layouts and posts to facilitate reuse.  |
 | 📄_config.yml | Stores configuration data.
-Many of these options can be specified from the command line executable but it’s easier to specify them here so you don’t have to remember them.
+Many of these options can be specifie the command line executable but it’s easier to specify them here so you don’t have to remember them.
 | 📄 index.md | The main GitHub Pages serving file, this is the main file GitHub serves after _config.yml is finished rendering.